javalsai/lidm/README.md

 # lidm
-Lidm is a really light display manager made in C, highly customizable and held together by hopes and prayers 🙏
+LiDM is a really light display manager made in C, highly customizable and held together by hopes and prayers 🙏.

 ![demo image](assets/lidm.gif)
-> *this is shown as in a terminal emulator, actual linux console doesn't support as much color and decorations*
+> *this is shown as in a terminal emulator, actual linux console doesn't support as much color and decorations.*

-> *but all colors and strings are fully customizable*
+> *but all colors and strings are fully customizable.*

-> *I'm open if anybody wants to contact me to record a proper demo of the program, my laptop can't handle it and idk how to config obs for hyprland (ended up doing it, spent 40min processing a 2min video just to give 1fps)*
+> *I'm open if anybody wants to contact me to record a proper demo of the program, my laptop can't handle it and idk how to config obs for hyprland (ended up doing it, spent 40min processing a 2min video just to give 1fps.*

 # Index
 (TODO, VSC(odium) does this automatically, I'm on nvim rn 😎)

 ## Features
-* Builds fast af
+* Builds fast AF.
-* Works everywhere you can get gcc to compile
+* Works everywhere you can get gcc to compile.
-* Fast and possibly efficient
+* Fast and possibly efficient.
 * Fully customizable, from strings, through action keys, to colors (I hope you know ansi escape codes)
 * Automatically detects xorg and wayland sessions, plus allowing to launch the default user shell (if enabled in config)